 When planning for your delivery day, it is important to note that our delivery vehicles are up to 19 metres in length, 3.5m wide and 4.5m tall.
+Curbside is the default delivery location; beyond this point requires an assessment of safe access by the driver.
 It is helpful to position the truck as close as possible to where you want your tank, however our vehicles may only enter your property provided:

 - it is safe to do so

 - clear access is provided for the vehicle (suitable pathway, adequate clearance each side and clearance above - this includes tree branches)

 - there is no risk of damaging the vehicle, the tank or your property (for example, we will not move tanks over a sealed driveway)

 - it can be done within a reasonable time frame (10 minutes)